-- The invention of photography and its relationship to graphic design.
+- The use of illustration and photography, and the relationship of both to graphic design.

 - Major periods in the history of graphic design from Renaissance through contemporary design including the influence of the Art movements on graphic design.

-- The digital revolution, screen based media, and its affects on graphic design.
+- The digital revolution, screen based media, and its effects on graphic design.